 This page describes the responsibilities of teams, roles and committees at HEE working across Kent, Surrey and Sussex (KSS).

 Specialty training is organised through Postgraduate Schools e.g. Schools of Surgery, Schools of Medicine, Schools of General Practice and so on.
 They have professional links to Royal Colleges/Specialty Societies and are accountable to the Postgraduate Dean.
 Information about the Schools can be found in our Training section

 Heads of Schools

 These are senior clinician educators who provide strategic leadership for the development of the postgraduate school and are responsible for the overall management of the training programmes in a specialty and its related sub-specialties.
 They work closely with the relevant Royal College or Specialty Society.
 They are supported by one or more Training Programme Directors (see below) and members of the workforce team.
-They report to the Postgraduate Dean and his deputy.
+They report to the Postgraduate Dean and their deputy.

 Training Programme Directors (TPDs)